Login / Logout

 You can check the seminars being offered (in New Mexico and elsewhere) by clicking on the Schedules/Pricing button and check on the accomodations by clicking on the Accomodations button.

-With the current interest in glass etching techniques, these classes have been filling fast and the rooms as well.
+With the current interest in glass etching techniques, these classes have been filling fast.
 If you see a seminar you like, don't delay - contact us right away to reserve your space.

 No, New Mexico is not a foreign country!